About Barbara Weibel

 • At the end of your trip you must return to the same continent where you began your journey

 The beauty of this program is that, once booked, you can change your days/dates/flight times as many times as you wish without penalty.
 You can even change your routing for a $100 fee.
 I think this program was originally designed to appeal to the younger folks – college kids doing “gap year” travel between graduation and going into the workplace – but it works for me.
 I’m sure you’re all asking the million dollar question – how much does this cost?
 The price of my ticket was $5,677 (a ticket to to Thailand can be $1,200 to $1,500, so I think that’s a huge bargain!).
 And in case you’re wondering, my itinerary is 38,999 miles.
-For more information about this program, check out Star Alliance online.
+For more information about this program, check out the round the world travel options at Star Alliance online.

 Because I’ve also heard from some of you that my last post was a lot to wade through to actually get to my itinerary, I’ve copied it below once again.
 I leave Sunday.
 I think I’m ready.
 I’ve been like a crazy person trying to think of everything I needed to do before I could leave for six months.
 Hopefully I’ve got it all covered.
 So here I go – into the wild blue yonder.
 Wish me joy – because that’s what it’s all about.
 Here’s the schedule: